The-OpenROAD-Project/OpenLane/docs/source/tutorials/digital_guide.rst

 Run the flow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Run the flow.
 It is expected for the flow to fail.
-In next step, explaination is provided.
+In the next step, explanation is provided.

 .. code-block::